eguahlak/puppetry/plp.md

 ### Target

 The target represent the pixels being target of the operation.
 A target is a 4 byte segment.
-The first 5 bytes represents the light arrays targeted, each light array has it's own bit, except *Sidelys* which only have one bit for the left and right bit.
+The first 5 bits represents the light arrays targeted, each light array has it's own bit, except *Sidelys* which only have one bit for the left and right bit.